wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 == Description ==

 = Build your own mobile app =
 With Mobiloud it's really easy to transform your WordPress site into beautiful, fast mobile apps that your readers and customers will love.
-The apps you'll build will be **NATIVE mobile applications** running on iPhone, iPad and Android (beta).
+The apps you'll build will be **Native mobile applications** running on iPhone, iPad and Android (beta).
 Give your mobile users easy access to your content and impress them with the best mobile user experience available.

-Mobiloud is different from all other app builders out there.
-Our apps are real native apps, not just a mobile site published as an app.
+**Mobiloud is different** from all other app builders out there. **Our apps are real native apps**, not just a mobile site published as an app.

 Our apps are fast, run smoothly and their look and feel matches the platform you publish them on, be it iOS or Android.
+Unlike what our competitors offer, Mobiloud gives you an opportunity to build apps which run **smooth and fast and look professional**, as those from sites like Techrunch, Buzzfeed and The Verge.

 Install the plugin now and you will be moments away from creating your mobile app.

-Design and test it for free, publish your mobile app at affordable monthly rates.
+= Note this is a premium commercial service - try it out for free! = You can design and test your mobile native apps for free.
+When you're happy with your design, publish them on App Store and Google Play at **affordable monthly rates**, starting at $49 a month.
+Or ask us about our one-off pricing.

-= NEW: Android is here! =
-Sign up today and publish your native app on Android.
+= NEW: You can now build native Android apps too! = Sign up today and build your own native mobile app for Android.

 = Features =
 * Converts your WordPress website into stunning native mobile apps